devcontainers/images/README.md

 # License

-License for this repository: <br />
+License for this repository: MIT License
-MIT License

 Copyright (c) Microsoft Corporation.
 All rights reserved.<br />